mlresearch/v258/_posts/2025-04-23-chaimanowong25a.md

   our testing method is based on a sorting trick, and our estimation method is based on an averaging trick.
 These tricks substantially simplify the exploitation of permutation invariance.
-We also analyze the metric entropy of permutation invariant function classes and compare them with their counterparts without imposing permutation invariance. "
+We also analyze the metric entropy of permutation invariant function classes and compare them with their counterparts without imposing permutation invariance.'
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: chaimanowong25a
 month: 0
-tex_title: " Permutation Invariant Functions: Statistical Testing, Density Estimation, and Metric Entropy "
+tex_title: 'Permutation Invariant Functions: Statistical Testing, Density Estimation, and Metric Entropy'
 firstpage: 2908
 lastpage: 2916
 page: 2908-2916